openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/circumventricularOrgan
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Circumventricular organ' is a regional part of brain.
+   :definition: Is a regional part of brain. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0005408)]
-   :description: Brain region located around or in relation to the ventricular system that is highly vascularized and distinguished by the lack of a blood brain barrier.
+   :description: Any of any of the secretory or sensory organs located in the brain region around or in relation to the ventricular system that are characterized by extensive vasculature and a lack of a normal blood brain barrier (BBB) and allow for the linkage between the central nervous system and peripheral blood flow. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0005408)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102196
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0005408#circumventricular-organ-1
    :name: circumventricular organ